Ayushmaan06/LegalLink/MultiModalRag/Readme.md

 - **ML Libraries:**
   - **scikit-learn TF-IDF:** A statistical measure used to convert text into numerical features by weighting the importance of words in a document relative to a corpus.
 This approach aids in tasks like document classification, clustering, and information retrieval.

+> Check the pages Readme for the WorkFlow